InteragencyEcologicalProgram/e-device/docs/contribute.md

 ```

   d.
 Compose changes or updates to the book contents

   e.
+Render the book after you make changes

-Check for merge conflicts and submit a pull request
+  f.
+Submit a pull request with your revisions

 <!-- # specifying font style for bold because H3 does not render bold "**" option-->
 ::: {#Tab1  style="font-size:18px; font-family: Segoe UI;"}
 **Back-up Way: Email proposed changes/edits to the document manager:**
 :::

   a.
-Print to pdf each page of the document that needs to be changed using the web browser print options
+Print to pdf each page of the document that needs to be changed using the web browser print options and use a pdf editor to insert comments or changes,
+  Or, just note the bookdown page and the changes needed in a text document.

   b.
-Use a pdf editor to insert comments or changes.

-  c.
-E-mail these edited pdf pages to: karrin.alstad@wildlife.ca.gov
+E-mail these edits to: karrin.alstad@wildlife.ca.gov